allison-knauss/arkweb/README.md

 ## Usage

 You'll need docker.
-The application aims to be runable in docker by doing nothing more than `git checkout https://github.com/allison-knauss/arkweb` followed by `docker-compose up`.
+The application aims to be runable in docker by doing nothing more than `git clone https://github.com/allison-knauss/arkweb` followed by `docker-compose up`.
 Production deployments may require an extra step or two.

 ## Technology